 Sweet and Sticky Char Siu (Chinese BBQ Pork)

 If you love a juicy, sweet & sticky char siu (Chinese BBQ Pork), try this easy recipe!
-Delicious char siu is achievable at home in an oven or on a grill!
+Delicious authentic char siu is achievable at home, baked in an oven or grilled on a bbq!

 Servings: 4 Servings